Friday, 30 April 2010

 I'm not really sure I "get" this life any more.
 I've had great loves and great relationships, but now mostly I feel lonely.
 Is there more to understand?
 Is it just a secret that I haven't been let in on yet?
 Or do I have to do all of this all over again?
 Did I think I'd done it, only to discover that I'm only half way there?

-I day dream about suicide, well, not so much day dream, but sometimes when I hear about it, I find myself thinking they are the lucky ones, you know, before I catch myself.
+I day dream about suicide, well, not so much day dream, no, but sometimes when I hear about it, I find myself thinking they are the lucky ones, you know, before I catch myself.
 I find empathy welling up.
-If there was a palatable way of doing it, I might just.
+If there was a palatable way of doing it, I might just give it a go.
 Of course, I probably wouldn't, tomorrow may just be the best day of your life, and all that, but I'm sure it can't be healthy to be thinking about it.

 There would be a certain freedom.
 A one ticket shot at it though, hey?